RuiAAPeres/NSPortoWorkshop/README.md

 6. **Is there a possibility to make it with Swift?**
 Right now there isn't idiomatic code in Swift and the compiler, language and Xcode are not stable enough to risk making a workshop wiht it.
 So bottom line: right now, no, but in a near future possibly.
 Above all, I would like to show patterns that belong to Swift (functional paradigms) and not direct ports from Objective-c.

+## Feedback

+Any suggestion, please, create an [issue](https://github.com/RuiAAPeres/NSPortoWorkshop/issues/new).I will also accept Pull Requests.
+If you prefer, you can reach me via [email](mailto:rui.a.peres@gmail.com).